History of the National Hockey League (2017–present): Further outdoor games

 The Stadium Series continued to move into southern and non-traditional markets.
 On March 3, 2018, the Capitals hosted the Toronto Maple Leafs at the Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, in a partnership between the NHL and the United States Armed Forces.
 The 2022 edition was contested between the Tampa Bay Lightning and Nashville Predators at Nissan Stadium in Nashville; this was followed by the 2023 edition, which featured the Capitals and the Carolina Hurricanes at Carter–Finley Stadium on the campus of North Carolina State University in Raleigh.
 The 2024 event returned north to MetLife Stadium just outside New York City and held multiple games for the first time since 2016; in two of the highest-attended games in hockey history, the Flyers took on the New Jersey Devils in the first game, while the New York Rangers took on the New York Islanders in the second.
+Following the 2026 edition held in Tampa, the Stadium Series will remain in the south in 2027, with the Stars scheduled to host the 2027 Stadium Series at AT&T Stadium in Arlington, Texas.

 Golden Knights and Kraken players during the 2024 Winter Classic.

 The Winter Classic additionally saw a move southward, with the 2020 NHL Winter Classic taking place at the Cotton Bowl between the Predators and Stars.
 The 2024 event, meanwhile, featured a battle of expansion teams, with the Golden Knights and Kraken facing off in Seattle's T-Mobile Park.
-Continuing the southward trend even further, both the 2026 Winter Classic and 2026 Stadium Series are scheduled to be held in Florida, with the Panthers hosting the former at loanDepot Park in Miami, and the Lightning hosting the latter at Raymond James Stadium in Tampa.
+Continuing the southward trend even further, both the 2026 Winter Classic and 2026 Stadium Series were held in Florida, with the Panthers hosting the former at loanDepot Park in Miami, and the Lightning hosting the latter at Raymond James Stadium in Tampa.
+In a return to a colder-weather market, the 2027 Winter Classic is scheduled to be hosted by the Utah Mammoth at Rice-Eccles Stadium in Salt Lake City.